jperezaracil/PyCROSL/README.md

         - "avg": takes the average fitness
         - "med": takes the median fitness
         - "worse": takes the worse fitness
-    - "dyn_steps": specifies the number of times the substrates will be evaluated, -1 for every generation
+    - dyn_steps: specifies the number of times the substrates will be evaluated, -1 for every generation
     - prob_amp: how differences between de metric affect the probability of each one, lower means more amplification
 - Stopping conditions:
     - stop_cond: stopping condition, there are various options